publishpress/publishpress-series/readme.txt

 == Changelog ==

+= 2.4.7 =

+Along with verifying that Organize Series work with the latest WP version there are a couple bugfixes and an enhancement in this release.

+**Bugfixes**

+* fix bug where users without 'manage_series' capability were able to add additional series in the post editor.
+* fix numerous php notices and warnings with WP_DEBUG on.

+**Enhancements**

+* Series can now have their parts set on draft, private, and scheduled posts (and the parts will stick).

 = 2.4.6 =
 **DO NOT UPGRADE TO THIS RELEASE UNLESS YOUR INSTALL OF WORDPRESS IS AT VERSION 3.7**